-E. FORMAL HEARINGS
+G. FORMAL HEARINGS

 - 1. The purpose of a hearing is to review the facts and circumstances of the alleged incident and to accept all evidence and statements offered during the hearing in order to determine the student's or student group's level of responsibility.
 In determining whether a violation has occurred, the "preponderance of the evidence" standard is applied.
 There are two types of formal hearings an administrative hearing, conducted by one University employee, and a University Board Hearing.
 A University Board Hearing is conducted by three University community members.
 University board members each have an equal vote in the outcome of the proceeding.
 Each member is trained in advance and pre-screened on a case by case basis to eliminate familiarity with the involved parties. - 2.
 Witnesses: Involved students may want to include witnesses on their behalf.
-The University Case Presenter and the accused shall have the right to present witnesses.
-Accused students and complainants in sexual misconduct hearings may submit questions to the chair for responses by the opposing party.
+The University Case Presenter and the respondent shall have the right to present witnesses.
+Responding students may submit questions to the chair for responses by the opposing party.
 All parties must provide a list of potential witnesses to the Office of Student Conduct prior to the hearing as they are subject to cross examination.
-The office will provide the witness list(s) to all relevant parties with the exception of group misconduct cases.
+The office will provide the witness list(s) to all relevant parties with the exception of group misconduct cases\.
 If a formal investigation was conducted, any witness present must have been identified and accessible during the investigation process.
 If a witness is not provided during the investigation process, then the student's presentment of that witness during the hearing is at the discretion of the hearing facilitator and should only be allowed based on new information not known during the investigation process.
-Character witnesses and statements will not be allowed.
-In cases involving allegations of policy violations by student groups, evidence of misconduct may be presented by the investigator rather than through each individual witness. - All materials to be presented at the hearing must be submitted to the Office of Student Conduct prior to the hearing.
+Character witnesses and statements will not be allowed. \In cases involving allegations of policy violations by student groups, evidence of misconduct may be presented by the investigator rather than through each individual witness. - 3.
+All materials to be presented at the hearing must be submitted to the Office of Student Conduct prior to the hearing.
 The hearing facilitator will make copies of submitted materials available for inspection (not for duplication) to all relevant student parties prior to the hearing. - 4.
 Any materials submitted less than four calendar days before the hearing may only be considered at the discretion of the hearing facilitator.
-Further, the hearing facilitator holds ultimate discretion over what records, exhibits, and written statements may be accepted as information for consideration by the hearing officer or University Hearing Board.

-- 5. All procedural questions, including those regarding materials and testimony that will be presented during the hearing, are subject to the final decision of the hearing facilitator. - 6.
+Further, the hearing facilitator holds ultimate discretion over what records, exhibits, and written statements may be accepted as information for consideration by the hearing officer or University Hearing Board. - All procedural questions, including those regarding materials and testimony that will be presented during the hearing, are subject to the final decision of the hearing facilitator. - 6.
 The hearing facilitator has the responsibility for maintaining order and decorum.
 They have the right to impose rules that are reasonable and necessary for an orderly and efficient hearing to take place.
+A recipient may adopt rules of order or decorum to forbid badgering a witness, and may fairly deem repetition of the same question to be irrelevant.
 Any person who commits an action that interrupts the proceedings or refuses to comply with rules regarding behavior will be removed from the hearing.
 The hearing facilitator has the authority to direct the time of entrance and exit of all parties participating in the hearing.
 All hearings are closed proceedings.
-A student group may file an advance request to allow additional student group leaders to attend the hearing as non-participants, however, they may not be accused students nor witnesses in the case.
+A student group may file an advance request to allow additional student group leaders to attend the hearing as non-participants, however, they may not be respondent students nor witnesses in the case.

-F. PROCEDURES
+H. PROCEDURES